Last updated on December 1, 2023

 Eldritch Evolution | Illustration by Jason Rainville

 Tutoring in Magic is slang for searching your library, with green tutors specializing in finding lands and creatures.
 Land search can be its own extensive topic, so I’ve focused on effects that aren’t primarily land searching.
-There are lots of great ways to tutor creatures in green, and I lean toward mono-green Commander strategies here.
+There are lots of great ways to tutor creatures in green, and I lean toward green control Commander rather than the typical mono green EDH strategies.

 Get your Panglacial Wurms ready!
 These are the best tutors that green has to offer.